 As the plants grow, thin out extraneous vegetation by trimming off the shoots.

-Watering a Pumpkin Vine Garden
+Watering Tips for Pumpkin Vine Gardens

 As with most growing vines, pumpkins drink up a lot of water—about an inch per week.
 But too much water can oversaturate the roots.
 Digging trenches around the edges may help somewhat, but otherwise, there is little we can do to prevent overflooding in gardens from hard, ongoing rain.